OlafTitz/freetzdns/README.md

 ## Overview

 The resolver which is seen by users on port 53 is __dnsmasq__.
-This integrates with DHCP to give dynamically registered hosts local names.
+This integrates with DHCP to give dynamically registered hosts local names and manages locally defined names.
-Everything else is forwarded to some other server, specified by dnsmasq configuration:
+Everything else is forwarded to one of two other locally running server processes, specified by dnsmasq configuration:

 * Usually, the __unbound__ process is queried (on localhost port 53001).
   This does all the recursive resolving, caching and DNSSEC validation for regular domains on the internet.
 No specialized configuration here.
-* Blacklisted domains are directed to the __microdns__ process, on localhost port 53002, which answers "authoritative NXDOMAIN, no additional data" to any query sent to it.
+* Blacklisted domains are directed to the __microdns__ process, on localhost port 53002, which answers "authoritative NXDOMAIN, no additional data" to any query sent to it, making the domain look non-existent.
   This also applies to those domains which have no (globally valid) data by definition, like 10.IN-ADDR.ARPA.

 ## Installation

-This is designed for bigger Fritzboxes (unbound needs a nontrivial amount of memory) which also have some free space in the `/var/media/ftp` partition.
+This is designed for bigger Fritzboxes (dnsmasq and unbound need a nontrivial amount of memory) which also have some free space in the `/var/media/ftp` partition.
 The binaries are installed there.
 (The Freetz addon build could also be used, but is more complicated, has more pitfalls and requires a firmware update if anything gets changed, so this is just more convenient.)

 ### Prerequisites

 Freetz must be already completely built.
 Freetz configuration needs the following packages selected:
-* __dnsmasq__ (Packages - Packages, enable DNSSEC)
+* __dnsmasq__ (in the menu: Packages - Packages, enable DNSSEC)
 * __curl__ (Packages - Packages)
 * __openssl__ (Shared libraries - Crypto & SSL)
 * __libexpat__ (Shared libraries - XML & XSLT)